TheaGal/BTZC_game_engine/Hawsoo_devnotes.md

                             - If the move queue is ever empty, the move queue should just get refilled automatically with random things.
                             - And then occasionally there should be an attack inserted into the attack queue (generating events should happen around when the 様子見 is about over, so that it doesn't feel like it ended ubruptly.)

+                    - [ ] Create jumptable for transitioning if there are attacks in the attack queue.
+                        - This will require adding functionality to the AFA system.

                 - [ ] Make one of each attack type animation.
                     - [ ] Attack.